Stuart-Mouse/jai-data-packer/README.md

 Obviously, serializing and deserializing one's binary data in this fashion is mush slower than using handwritten procedures, but the intention here is to have a quick and dirty catchall solution to use during development.
 And I'm quite confident that it's still a much more efficient solution than using a textual format like JSON or (God forbid) XML.

-The basic data remapper currently only handles the most trivial cases of data changes (e.g. changing size/signedness of numeric types or size/type of an array), but I do plan to add some means of extending the remapper's capabilities in the near future.

-Only the initial basic implementation is done, but there will be changes and improvement to come.
-The full thing is just over 500 lines right now (representing only 3 main procedures and 6 internal helper procedures) with all the bare essential functionality, but I hope to keep it under 1000 lines even with the addition of future features.